 ExpressVPN is a market-leader and very robust in this area.
 You can set the app to automatically select the best performing protocol from the full list but we recommend setting it to OpenVPN, wherever possible.
 Encryption is via AES-256, a top cipher and considered unbreakable.

 The highly effective VPN kill switch is a must-have, shutting down your internet connection should the VPN connection be interrupted for any reason.
-Another big selling point is that ExpressVPN operates its own zero-log DNS servers, so you can be sure your traffic won’t be routed through any third-party servers, exposing your IP address in the process.
-You are protected not only from DNS leaks but also IPv6 leaks and WebRTC leaks, a big part of why ExpressVPN comes so highly-recommended for privacy.
+Another big selling point is that ExpressVPN operates its own zero-log DNS servers, so you can be sure your traffic won’t be routed through any less secure third-party servers.
+We also didn’t experience any DNS, IPv6 or WebRTC leaks in our tests, a big part of why ExpressVPN comes so highly-recommended for privacy.